MandarinConLaBarba/docolate/README.md

 # Docolate

+## Easy Express API Documentation

-Docolate (a contraction of "Doc" and "Chocolate") is a documentation generator for the Express framework.
-Targets Express 3.x and 4.x only.
+Docolate (pronounced like "Doc" + "Chocolate") is designed to make REST-style API docs for Express a little easier.
+Targets Express 3.x and 4.x.
+More info [here](http://mandarindrummond.com/articles/docolate/index.html).
+Benefits include:

+* Generate a lot of useful documentation without having to document anything
+* Custom documentation can be generated from declarations attached directly to route logic

 ## Usage